Testing Network Services with netcat

 Note that tcp wrappers will allow a connection by default so if it is the cause of the issue there must be an entry in /etc/hosts.deny for the service.
 You could rename the file /etc/hosts.deny to temporarily remove all your deny rules e.g. “sudo mv /etc/hosts.deny /etc/hosts.deny.old”.
 Please be aware that this will affect all applications that use tcp wrappers.

 If you have completed all the tests described above without identifying any issues that is a good indication that the service is running normally on the server.
-The next step is to test the connectivity to the server.
+The next step is to test the connectivity to the server by using ping and traceroute utilities.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License